 - Think of a piece of information that you relay repeatedly, such as every time you take on a new client.
 If you can’t think of it now, this will come to mind when you do it next.

 My example is about writing the introduction to your first newsletter.
 Every time I started working with a new client, I wrote them an email giving advice and examples.
 The quality varied, the examples varied, and I was wasting time repeating myself.

 - Either now or the next time you have to, take the time to write an awesome version of that information, detailed and with examples.

 - Take that article you just created and add it to your blog or next newsletter.

-My original example is Introducing Your Very First Issue, and last year I wrote an updated version, How to Write the Introduction to Your First Newsletter.
+My original example is Introducing Your Very First Issue, and I’ve since written an updated version, How to Write the Introduction to Your First Newsletter.